apace100/origins-docs/docs/types/data_types/comparison.md

 }
 ```

-A comparison used inside an [XP Levels](../entity_conditions/xp_levels.md) condition, which checks that the player is level 3 or higher.
+A comparison used inside [XP Levels (Entity Condition Type)](../entity_condition_types/xp_levels.md), which checks that the player is level 3 or higher.